anebz/cloud/Certifications/aws_machine_learning_specialty.md

 Deployment types:

-* Canary: releases the new version to a small set of users, then gradually increases its traffic.
+* Canary: releases the new version to a small set of users, then gradually increases traffic to more and more users.
 So, traffic at the beginning is 0:1, then begins to update periodically.
-This mitigates the risk of changes to the production
+This mitigates the risk of changes to the production. you can choose which users to direct to the new version
-* A/B
+* Rolling: similar to canary, but starts deploying to servers and not to users.
+* A/B: to test something new, it might start with 80-20, 60-40. that means automatically 20 or 40% of users get new version. in canary it goes gradually
 * Blue/Green: create two separate, but identical environments -> two endpoints.
 One environment (blue) is running the current application version and one environment (green) is running the new application version.
 Increases application availability and reduces deployment risk by simplifying the rollback process if a deployment fails.
 Once testing has been completed on the green environment, live application traffic is directed to the green environment and the blue environment is deprecated
-* Rolling

 ### Docker